nokia/AttestationEngine/docs/running.md

    * usehttp -- set this to true if you want less#CHANGE ME security
    * X3270 -- don't worry about this, but if you have an X3270 terminal, the TUI might be useful (when we finish it)
    * Logging goes to a default place in /var/log or somewhere suitable on Windows

+The lines with "DEFAULT VALUE" most likely do not need to change, but review for your system just in case.

 Read the sections on security and keys